 Always remember, you are always more than you think you are.
 Unlocking your potential will prove this to you!
 Here’s how.Tweet

 We humans have tremendous potential.
-For most of us, however, especially those with mental illness, this potential goes unrealized.
-But why?
+For most of us, however, especially those with mental illness, this potential can go unrealized.
+But why is this the case?
 Well, it can happen for a number of reasons, but mostly, we tend to underestimate our own value.

 With that said, I often find myself wondering, “Is it really important to understand why one has locked up their potential?”
-Furthermore, do we need to know the exact source of one’s self-loathing?
+Furthermore, do we really need to know the exact source of our self-loathing?
 Personally, I’m inclined to think the answer is both yes and no. Here’s the rundown.

 We are like a house plant – here’s the scenario.